jsinnovco/custom-multi-agent/README.md

 Now, we will deploy custom agents and the new UI associated with it:

 Step 0.
 Create an Azure Container Registry (ACR) in the resource group you are using.
-You can do it manually (https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli) in the Azure Portal or via the command line (https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli).
+You can do it [manually](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli) in the Azure Portal or via the [command line](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli).
 NOTE: the auto-provision templates do not create an ACR automatically for you.

 Step 1.
 Go to your codebase, run